aliscie2/oDoc/src/frontend/pages/white_paper/md/whitepaper.md

 3. **AI Job Matching**: Intelligent pairing of freelancers with relevant opportunities
 4. **Direct Payments**: Eliminate intermediary fees and delays
 5. **Decentralized Dispute Resolution**: Community-governed arbitration system
+6. **AI Calendar**: Talk to your calendar and connect it with google calendar.

 ### Key Benefits